Unit 5: Mitosis and the Cell Cycle

 Labs which illustrate the topics

-As always, we will do as many of these as time allows.
+We will do as many of these as time allows.

 - Gene Switches lab (the Lac Operon)